breannahicks/GEOG_418/README.md

 minRange <- range[1]
 maxRange <- range[2]
 ```

-Taking a look at the values produced in our “environment” pane will show us the results of this step.
-To determine if your pattern is clustered, random, or dispersed you will want to consider both the “eI” for both variables and “mI” for both variables.
-In general, if your mI value is greater than your eI value, your pattern will exhibit positive autocorrelation and if it is below, it will exhibit negative spatial autocorrelation.
-In this example both of our variables exhibit positive spatial autocorrelation as eIIncome (-0.0065) < mIIcome (0.3129) and eIFrench (-0.0065) < mIFrench (0.1346).

 Although the Global Moran’s I statistic is a good indicator of our point pattern as being custard, random, or dispersed, it is important to determine if these conclusions are statistically significant.
 Performing a Z-test is the best way to make this determination.
 In this case, our null hypothesis states that our point pattern exhibits no spatial autocorrelation, our alternative hypothesis 1 states that our point pattern exhibits a positive spatial autocorrelation (clustered), and our  alternative hypothesis 2 states that our point pattern exhibits a negative spatial autocorrelation (dispersed) .
 This test would be considered a “two-tailed test” because we will accept either of our alternative hypotheses if our pattern is significantly clustered or dispersed.
 If we want to make our conclusions with 95% confidence, we would use an α value of 0.05.
 This would mean that if our Z-score is greater than 1.96 then our pattern is significantly clustered and we can accept our alternative hypothesis 1.
 Alternatively, if our Z-score is lower than -1.96, our pattern is significantly dispersed (exhibits negative autocorrelation) and we can accept our alternative hypothesis 2.